facebookThe Ultimate Travel Hacks Guide To Save Money On Your Overseas Trips!

 Useful Apps For Travelling By Country

-Just like how Singaporeans use Grab, Google Maps, Telegram and so on, it is also good to do some research about useful apps in your destination country which will help you save time and money.
+Just like how Singaporeans use Grab, Google Maps, Telegram and so on, it is also good to research useful apps in your destination country, which will help you save time and money.

-In general, make sure you have Grab for South East Asian countries and Uber for the West.
+Generally, make sure you have Grab for Southeast Asian countries and Uber for the West.
 In terms of communication, WhatsApp is pretty universal.

 DestinationNavigationTransport / Ride-hailingCommunicationDiningFood Delivery